 6.2 Credit already granted may not be withdrawn due to changes made to the provisions of the Credit Transfer – Academic Policy or related procedures; or where a precedent or articulation is reviewed and changed.

-7.1 Applicants for credit who are dissatisfied with the outcome of a credit application may request a review of the decision.
+7.1 Applicants for credit who are dissatisfied with the outcome of a credit application may request a review of the decision under the provisions of Student Grievance Resolution – Governing Policy and associated procedures.
 Such a review request must be accompanied by a substantiated statement concerning the basis for the review.

-7.2 Request for a review of a credit decision is lodged with the Director, Student Services and Engagement (or nominee) who will review the initial decision in terms of this Credit Transfer – Academic Policy and related procedures.
+7.2 A request for a review of a credit decision is determined by the Director, Student Services and Engagement (or nominee) who will review the initial decision in terms of this Credit Transfer – Academic Policy and related procedures.

 7.3 Where the basis of the review request relates to the academic judgement of the equivalence of prior study, learning or experience to a program or course, the Director, Student Services and Engagement (or nominee) will refer the review request, to the Executive Dean for a decision.

 7.4 On completion of the review, the Director, Student Services and Engagement (or nominee) provides the applicant with a written response detailing the review outcomes.

 7.5 A student who remains dissatisfied with the outcome of their review of credit, may have grounds to appeal the review decision under the provisions of Student Grievance Resolution – Governing Policy.